Specializations in the MLIS Program

 More information about the E-government specialization is available here.

 Information and Diverse Populations

 The Information and Diverse Populations (IDP) specialization focuses on instruction about and research into the design, development, provision, and integration of information services, resources, technologies, and outreach that serve diverse populations.
-While all information professionals need to be prepared to work with diverse populations, students who enroll in the specialization should be interested in diversity and inclusion as a core focus of their professional path.
-Interested MLS students may enroll concurrently in this specialization and other programs, including the Archives, Records, and Information Management specialization, the E-government specialization, and the School Library specialization.
+Students who enroll in the specialization should be interested in diversity and inclusion as a core focus of their professional path.

 More information about the Information and Diverse Populations specialization is available here.